rivas-lab/FasTag/README.md

 ## To Train on Default Dataset (MIMIC)

-# Setup Server with TensorFlow-GPU
+### Setup Server with TensorFlow-GPU

 Make sure that you have a GPU with at least 50GB RAM for training this neural network.
 Otherwise, the computations become intractable.

 We have used Azure NV6 and Amazon P2 (with Deep Learning AMI) in the past.
 The benefit of the Deep Learning AMI is that it comes with a version of TensorFlow-GPU installed with all of the necessary NVIDIA GPU driver prerequisites also functioning.

-# Run Preprocessing
+### Run Preprocessing

 - Download the script `createAdmissionNoteTable.R` from `src/textPreprocessing` to your local machine.
+This script is meant to process the MIMIC database and extract only the relevant information (notes and corresponding ICD-9 codes).

 - Gain access to the MIMIC-III database, and then [download the files labeled DIAGNOSES_ICD.csv and NOTEEVENTS.csv here](https://physionet.org/works/MIMICIIIClinicalDatabase/files/).

 - Replace the absolute paths to these two `.csv`s in lines 25 and 30 in the R script, and run the script.
 You should end up with three files: `icd9NotesDataTable_train.csv`, `icd9NotesDataTable_valid.csv`, and `icd9NotesDataTable.csv`.
+These will be your training and validation sets.

 - `scp` these three files to the server by running these commands: